 Their vocabulary includes historical terms and different sources are used to encourage children to ask and answer questions, showing their understanding of key features of events.

-They are also encouraged to understand some of the ways in which we can find out about the past.
+Children are also encouraged to understand some of the ways in which we can find out about the past.

-History at KS2
+History at Key Stage 2